The Bounty Teacher's Guide

 aka Dummer’s War, Father Rasle’s War, Lovewell’s War, Grey Lock’s War

 During this conflict, the governments of Massachusetts, Connecticut, and New Hampshire issued ten known bounty proclamations.
-Nineteen known scalp-bounty claims were awarded to scalpers between 1720-1727: 14 in cash and five in land.[136]
+Twenty-two known scalp-bounty claims were awarded to scalpers between 1720-1727: 17 in cash and five in land.[136]
 At least 28 additional land claims were made in the period between the 4th and 5th Anglo-Abenaki Wars.
 These were allocated to soldiers and their heirs, who had fought in this and previous Anglo-Abenaki wars, as far back as Pometacomet's Resistance/King Philip's War, resulting in dispossession and redistribution of tens of thousands of acres of Wabanaki homelands.
 For a detailed list see the e-timeline.

 Despite a fragile period of peace following the 1713 Treaty of Portsmouth, wars impacting Wabanaki and Europeans continued.
 In 1720 and prior to the Fourth Anglo-Abenaki War, Boston land speculators known as the Muscongus Proprietors had pushed the English frontier eastward to the St. George River in present-day Thomaston, Maine, violating the Treaty of 1713.
 They attempted to justify new land grants based on the Madockawando deed of 1694, which was repeatedly repudiated and invalidated by Wabanaki leaders.
 The tenuous peace crumbled, and Massachusetts Governor Shute blamed the Kennebecs and French influence of Father Rasles.
 When four Kennebec sagamores attending talks in Boston were taken hostage, the Wabanaki issued a statement written by Father Rasles, declaring that the Creator had placed them on the land first and the English could not claim it by conquest, gift, or purchase.
 In 1721, authorities from the Massachusetts colony kidnapped Baron de St. Castin, who had aligned with Wabanaki people to drive the English from Maine in the late 1600s, and they almost captured Father Rasles, who had a bounty placed on his head.
 [137]